ni/semi-test-library-dotnet/CONTRIBUTING.md

 ### Build Solution

-1. Open the top-level Solution File using Visual Studio 2022
+1. Open the top-level solution file in Visual Studio 2022.

-   > Note: the main solution file located in the root of the repo named `SemiconductorTestLibrary.sln`.
+   > Note: The main solution file (`SemiconductorTestLibrary.sln`) is located at the root of this repo.

-2. Restore Packages by right clicking the solution from the solution explorer in Visual Studio 2022
+2. Restore packages by right clicking the solution from the solution explorer in Visual Studio 2022.
-3. Build Solution using Visual Studio 2022 (Build-->Build Solution)
+3. Build the solution using Visual Studio 2022 by selecting the **Build** menu and then **Build Solution**.

-> Alternatively, you can accomplish these same steps via command line using the following command:'
+> You can also build the solution from the command line using the following command:'
 >
 > ```bash
 > msbuild.exe SemiconductorTestLibrary.sln "/t:Restore;Build"